 In recent years, Jörg has taken an interest in relations between Muslim minorities and non-Muslim majorities.
 He has published a book on Hindu-Muslim Relations: What Europe Might Learn from India (2019).
 In the context of the same project, Jörg has also published on Han-Muslim relations in China.
 Subsequently, Jörg has started investigating community relations between Muslims and non-Muslims in English inner cities.
 His focus is on community relations in a diverse set of urban neighbourhoods in East London, Birmingham and Halifax (West Yorkshire).

-Jörg has studied Classics at the universities of Munich, Tübingen and Rome, finishing with a book on political rhetoric in the historiography of Thucydides (2000).
+Jörg has studied Classics in Germany and Italy, finishing with a book on political rhetoric in the work of the ancient Greek historian Thucydides (2000).
 His doctoral studies in Political Science at Munich led to another book on European Approaches to International Relations Theory (2004).
-His postdoctoral research led to a third book, entitled Fighting Terrorism and Drugs: Europe and International Police Cooperation (2008).
+His postdoctoral research led to a third book, Fighting Terrorism and Drugs: Europe and International Police Cooperation (2008).
 His fourth book was The Future Is Not What It Used to Be: Climate Change and Energy Scarcity (2013).

 Jörg has published on other topics ranging from denial and self-deception to security regionalism in East Asia and from pragmatic research methodology to China’s popularity in the Middle East and Africa.
 His articles have appeared in peer-reviewed journals such as International Organization, International Theory, Third World Studies, and Philosophical Psychology.

 Jörg Friedrichs teaches for the MSc in Global Governance and Diplomacy.
 He teaches a seminar on Religion in World Politics and contributes to the foundation course on Global Governance and Diplomacy.
 He also teaches Qualitative Research Methods.